Jumpi96/helpo/README.md

     - Use *pipenv* to run your environment and run your Django *locally*.
     - Run `python manage.py makemigrations` and `python manage.py migrate` on your shell.
   - To use Docker again, change your .env file, build your Docker image and run with *docker-compose*.

 ## Testing your deployment
-- Open a browser and go to `localhost:8000`
+- Open a browser and go to:
+    - Helpo-api: `localhost:8000`
+    - Helpo-web: `localhost:3000`

 ## Running helpo-mobile
 ### Prerequisites